Agricultural Roads Improvement Program (ARIP) - FAQs

-For the purposes of ARIP, a broad definition of agricultural “producer” and “processor” will be utilized.
-Firms/farms that use the route and are directly involved in either using agricultural lands or the production or processing of agricultural or forestry resources are all considered producers.
-Some examples include:
+ARIP uses a broad definition of ‘producer’ and ‘processor.’
+Firms/farms that use the route for which the ARIP project application is being submitted and are directly involved in either using agricultural lands or the production or processing of agricultural or forestry resources are all considered producers.
+Examples include:

 • Crop farmers (fruit, vegetable, grain)